hlweber/NEAT-2D-RacingGame/README.md

 **The rules**:

-On this game the player controls the movement of a car, the objective is complete the track as fast as possible.
+On this game the player controls the movement of a car, the objective is complete a lap as fast as possible.

 If the car hits the track 'walls' he bounces back, so avoiding hitting the walls is a good strategy.